 The NFSA defines the term eligible households through two significant categories:

 - Households covered under the Antyodaya Anna Yojana (AAY)

-- Households deemed as priority households under the Targeted Public Distribution System (TPDS).
+- HousFamiliesmed as priority households under the Targeted Public Distribution System (TPDS).

-The Central Government determines the coverage of eligible households in the rural and urban areas under the TPDS.
+The Central Government determines the coverage of eligible households in rural and urban areas under the TPDS.
 This is based on the latest census figures collected by the Government.
-The entitlements of eligible household members would extend up to 75% of the rural population and 50% of the urban population.
+The entitlements of eligible household members would extend up to 75% of the rural and 50% of the urban populations.

-The State Government is vested with the responsibility of determining and identifying eligible household under the NFSA.
-Moreover, the State Government is required to frame guidelines and update the list depicting eligible households that are to be covered under the TPDS.
+The State Government is responsible for determining and identifying eligible households in the NFSA.
+Moreover, the State Government is required to frame guidelines and update the list depicting eligible households to be covered under the TPDS.

 Beneficiaries of TPDS

 The beneficiaries of the TPDS are as follows: